Cart 0

 Explore the World of Textile Craft with TextileSeekers

-Together, we honour the power of textiles as both artifact and language and empower women creators, changemakers, and storytellers to shape a more sustainable and soulful future.
+Together, we honour the power of textiles as both artifact and language and empower creators, changemakers, and storytellers to shape a more sustainable and soulful future.

 WHAT’S NEW THIS YEAR?